eightbit-io/ioscheck/README.md

-#iosbincheck
+#ioscheck

-Not sure if this will be useful to anyone but this is a simple script to automate some of the checks and tasks I perform when looking at an iOS appliction binary.
+Not sure if this will be useful to anyone but this is a simple script to automate some of the checks and tasks I perform when looking at an iOS application.

 Usage:

-`ruby iosbincheck.rb [PATH TO BINARY]`
+`ruby ioscheck.rb [PATH TO BINARY]`

 Other Notes: